| Scientist profiles S-Z | ||

 We contributed to the identification of these molecular interactions by demonstrating that a bone marrow-derived stromal cell line (OP9) ectopically expressing Delta-like-1 (OP9-DL1), a Notch receptor ligand, gains the ability to induce the full differentiation of T cells from hematopoietic stem cells (HSC).
 Interestingly, expression of Delta-like-1 or Delta-like-4 by OP9 cells results in a complete switch in lymphocyte lineage commitment, as control OP9 cells allow for robust B cell differentiation, while OP9-DL cells support only T cell differentiation from HSCs.

-We extended these findings by showing that totipotent embryonic stem cells (ESCs) can also be induced to differentiate into functional T cells in vitro by coculture on OP9-DL cells.
+We extended these findings by showing that pluripotent stem cells (PSCs) can also be induced to differentiate into functional T cells in vitro by coculture on OP9-DL cells.
 Thus, our findings show that Delta-like/Notch interactions occurring within the thymus underpin its unique ability to induce the lineage commitment and differentiation of T cells.
-With this in mind, our focus is on identifying the molecular mechanisms that govern progenitor lymphocyte lineage commitment, T cell development, and Delta-like-4 expression by thymic stromal cells, and the development of a stromal cell-free system for the induction of T cell differentiation from defined sources of stem cells.
+With this in mind, our focus is on identifying the molecular mechanisms that govern progenitor lymphocyte lineage commitment, T cell development and function, and Delta-like-4 expression by thymic stromal cells.
+We recently developed a stromal cell-free system for the induction of T cell differentiation from defined sources of stem cells, which led to the creation of Notch Therapeutics (Notchtx.com).
 We are also developing strategies to adapt our current model system for the induction of T cell differentiation from defined sources of human stem cells.
 One important potential application of our work will be the directed generation of human progenitors T cells to facilitate immune regeneration of T cells.

 Selected Publications: